olamiracle-1/My-Capstone-Project-/README.md

     6. find the top 5 customers by total purchase amount.
     7. calculate the percentage of total sales contributed by each region.
     8. identify products with no sales in the last quarter.

+- Power BI: Creating a dashboard that visualizes the insights found in Excel and SQL.

+  The dashboard includes a sales overview, top-performing products, and regional breakdowns.

 ### Data Analysis
   ---